Belchen

-The Belchen, 1414 m, or Black Forest Belchen (Schwarzwälder Belchen) is the fourth-highest summit of the Black Forest after Feldberg, Seebuck and Herzogenhorn.
+Belchen, 1414 m, or Black Forest Belchen (Schwarzwälder Belchen) is the fourth-highest summit of the Black Forest, after Feldberg, Seebuck, and Herzogenhorn.
 The municipalities of Münstertal, Schönenberg and Kleines Wiesental meet on the summit dome of Belchen which is located in the southwest German state of Baden-Württemberg.

 Geography

 The Belchen, with its furrowed, unbroken rock faces, rises 1,000 metres out of the Münstertal valley.
 Its north face is thus the area of highest relief energy in the German Central Uplands.
 Even towards the south the mountain drops steeply, its schrofen slopes descending 800 metres into the valley bowl of the Little Wiese near Neuenweg.

 The large expanse of rolling plateau in the eastern Black Forest has only survived in small places at the Belchen.
 Towards the Rhine Plain and the Blauen mountain the western main crest of the southern Black Forest has been cut into narrow ridges as a result of the marked uplift of the range during the Pleistocene and the erosive work of its streams.
 The ice age glaciation of the Belchen region did not leave traces as clear as those on Feldberg.
 To the north and south, small avalanche bowl glaciers formed, whose maximum extent reached the edge of the Black Forest.

 The domed kuppe consists of granite, whereas the surrounding mountainsides are mostly formed of gneisses.
 The area around Belchen was a mining region, at times an important one, between 900 and 1975.

 A chain of well-preserved boundary stones from 1790 runs over the summit of the Belchen.
 These mark the old border between the Habsburg territory of Further Austria to the north and the Margraviate of Baden to the south of the mountain.